fishsciences/2022-white_sturgeon_synthesis/README.md

 Data sources and recipes:

 The raw data (detections, deployments, and tags) is stored on the CFS Dropbox (New Projects External Share/WST_synthesis).
 Access gets configured for individual users in R/set_data_dir.R, which saves an RDS file of the character string for the filepath; this RDS is read in to set the data.dir at the top of most of the qaqc scripts.

 The order of building the qaqc'd data is:
     1. R/combine_tags.R
     2. R/combine_detections.R
-    3. R/clean_deployments.R
+    3. R/get_bard_deployments.R # preps the BARD deployments table from raw data
+    4. R/clean_deployments.R # combines deployments tables and adds basin
-    4. R/qaqc_detections.R
+    5. R/qaqc_detections.R
-    5. R/make_sqlite_db.R
+    6. R/make_sqlite_db.R

 Intermediate Products: